elizerdim/react-meme-generator/README.md

 - useId()
 - An async function cannot be directly passed into useEffect because it automatically returns a Promise, and if a function passed into useEffect should either return nothing or a cleanup function.
 So the async function should be passed into useEffect inside an anonymous function.
+- How to access and use input text value to render it in another element in real time by using state

 ### Useful resources